best lululemon leggings

 Although not leggings, there are many other popular styles available in Luxtreme:

-Nulu fabric was launched in 2015 as a “naked sensation” although I don’t think they technically call them that anymore.
-Now they’re referred to as a “next to nothing” feeling, I think.
-This is hands-down the best-selling fabric, and my personal favorite for everyday wear (between shorts, special editions and the regular tights, I have at least 10 pairs of Aligns).
+Nulu fabric was launched in 2015 as a “naked sensation” fabric (although I don’t think they technically call it that anymore).
+Now Nulu is referred to as providing a “next to nothing” feeling.
+This is hands-down the best-selling fabric, and my personal favorite for everyday wear (between shorts, special editions and the regular tights, I have at least 10 pairs of Align bottoms … and more Align Tanks + Align Reversible Bras than I’m willing to admit on the internet).

 Leggings made with Nulu fabric are the top choice for pregnant women.
 A quick Google search for ‘lululemon pregnancy’ or ‘lululemon pregnancy pants’ will show you how Nulu fabric (and the Aligns specifically) are revolutionizing the field of maternity pants.